ROBOTIS-GIT/turtlebot3/README.md

 ### Network Environment

-We uses Raspberry Pi 4B WiFi hostpot.
+We uses Raspberry Pi 4B WiFi hostpot, please connect it.
 - ssid : TurtleBot3
 - password : turtlebot

-### How to bringup TurtleBot3 Mecanum

 1. Check the IP address the remote PC is connected to.
 ```